paulbousquet/MachineLearning/README.md

-code to take on some general machine learning tasks
+code to take on some general machine learning tasks, see more details in the individual folders
-all original except gradient function created by Eric Laber see more details in the individual folders
+all original except gradient function created by Eric Laber